 Ohio Empowerment has helped trained 200 peer specialists.
 The Ohio Department of Veterans Affairs is the largest employer of peer specialists, but about 70% have part-time status due to a disincentive to go full time, which might lead to a loss of benefits.
 But expanded Medicare may remove that disincentive.
 Mr. Cameron has a modest wish list.
 “I would like to some real, hard evidence that peer supporters save lives and improve outcomes—we see it but we haven’t tested it.”

 This article was originally published in September 2014 to highlight the theme of Recovery.
 September is National Recovery Month.
 Learn more about being a peer support worker and core competencies for peer workers.
-Learn about SAMHSA's efforts in recovery support.

 Access more behavioral health and homelessness resourc.